 Unexpected health changes

-Several busy years later, I developed pains in my legs and hands.
+In my early 40s, I developed pains in my legs and hands.
 Driving and climbing stairs became painful and I felt stiff in the mornings.

 Swelling, stiffness and pain spread into all my joints.
 Everything hurt.
 I felt exhausted.
 I put on a brave face, but I felt low.